FEoCMIP-Data-Analysis-Tools/FEoCMIP-Data-Analysis-Tools/README.md

 Executable code

-# Contributor Information and Associations
+# Contributor Information and Affiliations
 - Keighan Gemmell, University of British Columbia, Canada
 - ADD YOUR NAME AND ASSOCIATION HERE